antoinemansour7/VehiQ/README.md

 Our project, a cutting-edge Car Rental Platform, aims to revolutionize the way users rent cars for personal use.
 By leveraging the latest web technologies, we offer a seamless, intuitive, and comprehensive car rental experience.
 Users can effortlessly browse a wide selection of vehicles, read detailed reviews from previous customers, and choose the perfect car that suits their needs and preferences.
 Our secure and straightforward payment process ensures a hassle-free rental experience from start to finish.

+## Objective
+To develop a compelling middle-fidelity prototype following Agile Scrum methodology, utilizing GitHub for version control, bug tracking, task management, and continuous integration.
+The project duration is 10 weeks, with 4 iterations (sprints).
+The first 2 weeks of Sprint 1 are for training and setting up the development environment.

 ## Primary Users and Use Cases

 #### Customers